Executive Presence – Your Polished Leadership Brand.

 This broad definition is game-changing.
 It explains why it matters – and why you should care.
 Let’s look at the qualities that tell us what defines executive presence.

 Character qualities such as authenticity and humility build trust.
-Substance qualities such as confidence and vision will win you credibility.
-Style qualities like appearance and assertiveness help you influence others to get things done!
+Substance qualities such as vision and practical wisdom win you credibility.
+Style qualities like appearance and intentionality help you influence others to get things done – in short, business execution.

 Can You Develop a Stronger, More Powerful Executive Presence?